Benoît Duteurtre: Late 1990s works

 Duteurtre's novel Chemin de fer was published in 2006 and tells the story of a fifty-year-old woman divided between her career in Paris and her love for a small old-fashioned countryside house in the mountains.
-This latest novel is also a reflection about the evolution of our society and the so-called progress people have to adapt.
+This latest novel is also a reflection of the evolution of our society and the so-called progress people have to adapt.

-He also writes for the French literature magazine L'Atelier du Roman with authors like Milan Kundera and Michel Houellebecq.
+He also wrote for the French literature magazine L'Atelier du Roman with authors like Milan Kundera and Michel Houellebecq.
 In April 2007 he wrote in this magazine an article for the death birthday of Philippe Muray, titled Muray est une fête (Muray is a feast).

-In his last novel "La cité heureuse", published in August 2007, a big company (in French La Compagnie) acquired a whole city and turned it to a cultural theme park.
+In his last novel "La cité heureuse", published in August 2007, a big company (in French La Compagnie) acquired a whole city and turned it into a cultural theme park.
 Its inhabitants work as activity leaders.
 One of them, a TV series scriptwriter tries to adapt to this new life.
-Also published in 2007 "Ma belle époque", a collection of texts issued in different French newspapers, compose what Duteurtre thinks to be like a self-portrait of himself.
+Also published in 2007 "Ma belle époque", a collection of texts issued in different French newspapers, compose what Duteurtre thought to be like a self-portrait of himself.

 In 2009, he signed a petition in support of Roman Polanski, calling for his release after Polanski was arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.

-Present times
+Later life and death

-Benoît Duteurtre is currently a journalist writing for several French newspapers as Marianne, le Figaro and Paris-Match and presents a radio show producer for France Musique, a French public radio.
-He is also a member of the publisher Editions Denoël's reading committee.
-His books have been translated in fifteen languages.
-Duteurtre works with the actress Fanny Ardant on Véronique, an operetta from André Messager for January 2008.
+Benoît Duteurtre was latterly a journalist writing for several French newspapers such as Marianne, le Figaro and Paris-Match and presented a radio show producer for France Musique, a French public radio.
+He was also a member of the publisher Editions Denoël's reading committee.
+His books have been translated into fifteen languages.
+Duteurtre worked with the actress Fanny Ardant on Véronique, an operetta from André Messager for January 2008.

+Duteurtre died in Vosges on 16 July 2024, at the age of 64.